PrabhatVerma007/Mental-Health-Anaylsis/README.md

-# Define the content of the README.md file as a string
 # 📘 Mental Health Text Classification using DistilBERT

 This project builds a mental health text classifier using a fine-tuned DistilBERT model.
 It focuses on identifying the mental health status expressed in user-generated text through NLP techniques and transformer-based classification, while addressing data imbalance using augmentation and loss weighting.